VfB Stuttgart: Bundesliga champions 2006–07

-2007 to 2018: roller coaster rides
+2007 to 2018: Decline and two relegations

 2007–08 UEFA Champions League

 The 2007–08 UEFA Champions League draw on 30 August 2007 paired the German champions with Spanish giants Barcelona, French champions Lyon and Scottish Old Firm side Rangers.
 Like in the 2003–04 UEFA Champions League season, Stuttgart's 2007–08 European campaign started with a match at Ibrox Park in Glasgow against Rangers.
 It ended in a 2–1 defeat.
 The second match at home against Barcelona was likewise lost, 0–2, as well as the third match, against Lyon at home, with the visitors coming out 2–0 winners from two-second-half strikes.
 Five defeats and just one win (over Rangers) meant the early exit on the European stage.
 In the league, they managed to finish in sixth place after a poor start.
 New German international star Mario Gómez scored 19 goals.

 Subsequently, UEFA Cup qualification was ensured in the summer by succeeding in the 2008 UEFA Intertoto Cup.